PatCapon39/nextflow-seqera/user-guide/compute-env.md

 To do that:

 1. Create a personal access token or use a pre-created access token as described here (access1).
-2. Obtain the connection id for the compote environment from its credential page (conn_id).
+2. Obtain the connection id for the compute environment from its credential page (conn_id).
 3. Run Tower agent using access1 and conn_id, and an independent work directory (any directory you have access to).
 4. The compute environment will be available and usable as long as the agent is running.